Otto Wessling: War against the Soviet Union

 The Gruppe relocated to an airfield at Moderówka on 18 June where the Gruppe concluded their last preparations for Operation Barbarossa.
 At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
-These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing the Ukraine and its capital Kiev.
+These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.
 Wessling claimed his first aerial victory of the campaign on 3 October.
 By then, the Gruppe was based at Gluchow and was engaged in the Battle of Moscow.
 That day, he was claimed an I-17 fighter, an early war designation for the Mikoyan-Gurevich MiG-1.
 On 5 October, Wessling claimed an Ilyushin Il-2 ground-attack aircraft destroyed.

+On 6 November, III.
+Gruppe was withdrawn from the Eastern Front and sent to Mannheim-Sandhofen Airfield for a period of rest and replenishment.
+The first elements of the Gruppe arrived by train in Mannheim on 8 December, the transfer was completed a week later.
+There, the personnel was sent on home leave.
+The Gruppe received a full complement of 41 Bf 109 F-4 aircraft and on 6 January 1942 was ordered to relocated to Sicily.
+On 13 January, 7.
+Staffel and elements of 8. and 9.
+Staffel boarded a train to Bari in southern Italy while the rest of III.
+Gruppe headed for Sciacca, Sicily.
+The relocation progressed until 26 January when new orders were received, ordering the Gruppe to return to Germany.
+At Jesau near Königsberg, present-day Kaliningrad in Russia, III.
+Gruppe began preparations for redeployment to the Eastern Front.
 Wessling claimed his next aerial victories in March 1942 while German forces were fighting in the Demyansk Pocket, an area southeast of Lake Ilmen.
 The Gruppe had been moved to an airfield at Soltsy on 10 February.
 Wessling claimed an I-61 fighter, an early war designation for the Mikoyan-Gurevich MiG-3, on 4, 6 and 7 March, and two I-61 fighters on 8 March.
 On 15 March, Wessling claimed an I-301 fighter, an early war designation for the Lavochkin-Gorbunov-Gudkov LaGG-3, followed by three further I-301 fighters claimed two days later.
 He then claimed a U-2 biplane which referred to a Polikarpov Po-2.